Handley Page: Postwar

 After the war, the British Government sought tenders for jet bombers to carry the nation's nuclear deterrent.
 The three types produced were known as the V-Bombers, and Handley Page's contribution was the HP.80 Victor, a four-engined, crescent-winged design.
 This aircraft remained in service (as a tanker aircraft) well beyond the demise of the company which created it.

 In 1947 Handley Page bought some of the assets of the bankrupt Miles Aircraft company.
 These assets include existing designs, tools and jigs, most notably for the Miles M.52 supersonic research aircraft, and the Miles site at Woodley, near Reading.
 The operation was named Handley Page (Reading) Ltd, a company constituted to buy and operate the assets formed out of the inactive Handley Page Transport Ltd. The most significant of the inherited designs became the Herald airliner.
 Designs from the Reading site used the initials HPR ("Handley Page (Reading)").

 Demise

 Unlike other large British aircraft manufacturers, Handley Page resisted the government's pressure to merge into larger entities.
 By the late 1960s, the British aviation industry was dominated by two companies: Hawker Siddeley and the British Aircraft Corporation.

 Unable to compete for government orders or build large commercial aircraft, Handley Page produced its final notable Handley Page design, the Jetstream.
 This was a small turboprop-powered commuter aircraft, with a pressurised cabin and a passenger capacity of 12 to 18.
 It was designed primarily for the United States "feederliner" market.

-Although successful, the Jetstream was too late to save Handley Page, and the company went into voluntary liquidation in March 1970 and was wound up after 61 years trading under the same name.
+Although successful, Jetstream was too late to save Handley Page, and the company went into voluntary liquidation in March 1970 and was wound up after 61 years trading under the same name.
 The Jetstream lived on, the design being purchased and produced by Scottish Aviation at Prestwick, continuing after the company was bought by British Aerospace in 1977.